holistics/dbml/dbml-homepage/docs/js-module/README.md

 Note: The `postgresLegacy` option parse postgreSQL using the old parser.
 It's quicker but less accurate.

+Note: The `dbmlv2` option parse dbml using the new parser.
+It's quicker and more robust to errors/more user-friendly error messages.

 ```javascript
 const fs = require('fs');
 const { Parser } = require('@dbml/core');